Updated and Effective: November 29, 2022

 - Tim A. O’Connor operates this website (timaoconnor.com).
 It is Tim O’Connor’s policy to respect your privacy regarding any information he may collect while operating this Website.

-Tim A O’Connor respects your privacy.
+Tim O’Connor respects your privacy.
 Please read this policy as it pertains to you.
-Tim A. O’Connor (“Tim O’Connor,” “We”) operates timaoconnor.com and may operate other websites with his wife Kim O’Connor (mokshainthemoment.com).
-It is our policy to respect your privacy regarding any information we may collect while operating our websites.
+Tim O’Connor (“Tim O’Connor,” “We”) operates timaoconnor.com.
+It is my policy to respect your privacy regarding any information I may collect while operating our websites.

 Like most website operators, Tim O’Connor collects non-personally-identifying information of the sort that web browsers and servers typically make available, such as the browser type, language preference, referring site, and the date and time of each visitor request.
 Tim O’Connor’s purpose in collecting non-personally identifying information is to better understand how Tim O’Connor’s visitors use its website.
 From time to time, Tim O’Connor may release non-personally-identifying information in the aggregate, e.g., by publishing a report on trends in the usage of its website.

 Tim O’Connor also collects potentially personally-identifying information like Internet Protocol (IP) addresses for logged in users and for users leaving comments on timaoconnor.com blogs/sites.
 Tim O’Connor only discloses logged in user and commenter IP addresses under the same circumstances that it uses and discloses personally-identifying information as described below, except that commenter IP addresses and email addresses are visible and disclosed to the administrators of the blog/site where the comment was left.